Kabigrg/Cardiovascular-Disease-Dataset/README.md

-# US-Monthly-Birth-Data
-US Monthly Birth Data
+Electricity Generated in US by Sector

 1. Generate at least 12 plots by following the tutorial covered in class.